Online jobs for artists are tricky to find.

 - Arts Thread – Ideal for graphic design artists.

-There’s also Indeed, Glassdoor, Hubstaff Talent, LinkedIn, and other online job boards that are filled to the brim with opportunities for those deep into creative arts.
+There’s also FlexJobs, Indeed, Glassdoor, Hubstaff Talent, LinkedIn, and other online job boards that are filled to the brim with opportunities for those deep into creative arts.

-With a little digging deeper, you’d be surprised at how many online jobs for artists there really are and how the right opportunity can turn your creativity into your main source of income.
+You’d be surprised at how many online jobs for artists there really are and how the right opportunity can turn your creativity into your main source of income.